Skip to content

 Contractual Skill Files

-Use a fixed set of named fields in SKILL.md — goals, input boundaries, permissions, evidence, output contract, quality criteria, verification, approvals, handoffs — when enterprise audit and multi-author review are the bottleneck.
-Do not use them as a runtime safety mechanism.
+Structure SKILL.md as a fixed schema of governance fields when enterprise audit and multi-author review are the bottleneck — never as a runtime safety mechanism.

-Contractual skill files are SKILL.md documents organised as a fixed schema of governance fields rather than free-form prose, making intent, boundaries, and acceptance criteria mechanically locatable for reviewers and downstream tools.
-In the framework's own evaluation, contractual structure outperformed no-skill and minimal-skill baselines on every model tested, but gains over information-rich plain skills were "small and mixed" — the framework improves checkability and maintainability rather than raw generation quality (Liu, 2026).
+Contractual skill files are SKILL.md documents organized as a fixed schema of governance fields rather than free-form prose.
+The schema lets reviewers and downstream tools find intent, boundaries, and acceptance criteria without reading the whole file.
+In the framework's own evaluation, contractual structure beat no-skill and minimal-skill baselines on every model tested.
+But gains over information-rich plain skills were "small and mixed" — the framework improves checkability and maintainability rather than raw generation quality (Liu, 2026).

 The contractual structure is worth its overhead under specific conditions (Liu, 2026):

-• Enterprise audit contexts — reviewers, compliance, or security teams must locate permissions, evidence requirements, and approval points without reading every skill end-to-end.
+• Enterprise audit contexts — reviewers, compliance, or security teams must find permissions, evidence requirements, and approval points without reading every skill end-to-end.

-• Multi-author skill libraries — when several engineers author skills, a fixed schema keeps the inspection surface consistent across authors.
+• Multi-author skill libraries — when several engineers write skills, a fixed schema keeps the inspection surface consistent across authors.

 • Skills that touch high-risk tools — the framework's tool-calling experiments showed contractual skills usually reduce high-risk tool attempts across eight models, though "runtime tool guardrails are still required" (Liu, 2026).